 The average US consumer is spending up to 5 hours per day on mobile devices, and 92% of that time is spent using an app.

 Many local governments see these stats and figure that they must deploy an app to stay current with tech trends.
 The logic is sound, but the approach is often flawed.
-You need a mobile app strategy, or you're building a digital future without any guidance.
-The result is often that organizations are setting themselves up for app sprawl.
+If you want your city to have one of the best government mobile apps, you need to start by building a mobile strategy.

 Putting an End to App Sprawl

 Usually, more is better.
-That's not the case for mobile apps.
+That's not the case for mobile apps for cities.

 Note: Let's get something thing straight.
 We're not here to bash anyone, and New York City is definitely an innovator and leader in digital government services.